lit/lit/dev-docs/design/how-lit-works.md

 lit-html is an HTML templating library.
 Templates are written in JavaScript by mixing static HTML strings and dynamic JavaScript values using template literals. lit-html enables a functional / UI-as-data programming model, fast initial rendering, and fast updates that minimally update DOM when state changes.

 The key feature that enables this is separating static parts of templates from the dynamic parts with template literals, and never traversing or updating the static parts after the initial render.

-## Comparison to Virtual DOM

-lit-html is comparable in many ways to virtual-DOM (VDOM) approaches, but it works without storing a separate representation of the DOM in memory, or computing DOM diffs like virtual-DOM libraries must do.

-- Where VDOMs work at the level of the DOM representation of a UI, lit-html works at the _value_ level.
-- lit-html UIs are values, like VDOM, but instead of each DOM node being represented as a single value, the DOM structure is represented by a reference to a template.
-- lit-html only tracks the tree of dynamic values (called `Parts`) that is more sparse than the associated DOM tree, so traversing dynamic values when necessary is faster.
+This makes lit-html very performant as can be seen in the [JS Frameworks Benchmark](https://krausest.github.io/js-framework-benchmark/).
+A great companion to this document is [Justin Fagnani's lit-html talk](https://youtu.be/Io6JjgckHbg?t=1032).

 # Foundational Pieces